VirenderNayal/VirenderNayal/README.md

 - 🌱 I’m currently learning Data Structures and Algorithms.

 <!-- - 👯 I’m looking to collaborate on ... -->
-- 💬 Ask me about Web Development.
+- 💬 Thoughts on Software Development.

-- 📫 How to reach me: <strong>virendernayal@protonmail.com</strong>
+- 📫 How to reach me: <strong>virendernayal3003@gmail.com</strong>

 - ⚡ Fun fact: I use Arch Linux